EdgarAllenFro/Week-7-lab/README.md

   - [ ] Steps to recreate: In the command line, go to the location on the system where wpscan is located.
 Once there run the command
   [ruby wpscan.rb --url(website) --wordlist(dictionary of passwords) --username(user to test)]
     - [Link 1](http://www.hackingtutorials.org/web-application-hacking/hack-a-wordpress-website-with-wpscan/)
-1. (Required) Vulnerability Name or ID
+1. (Required) DOM XSS attack on WP
-  - [ ] Summary:
+  - [ ] Summary:Any wp theme or plugin that uses genericons is vulnerable to a DOM based XSS executed through the url
-    - Vulnerability types:
+    - Vulnerability types:XSS,Themes/plugins
-    - Tested in version:
+    - Tested in version:4.2
-    - Fixed in version:
+    - Fixed in version: theme:twentyfifteen version 1.2
   - [ ] GIF Walkthrough:
-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: tag your xss to the end of a url bound to location [http:// site.com/wp-content/themes/twentyfifteen/genericons/example.html#1]
-  - [ ] Affected source code:
+  - [ ] Affected source code:genericons using themes or plugins
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
 1. (Required) Vulnerability Name or ID
   - [ ] Summary:
     - Vulnerability types:
-    - Tested in version:
+    - Tested in version:4.2
     - Fixed in version:
   - [ ] GIF Walkthrough:
   - [ ] Steps to recreate: